salilab/pathway_mapping/README.md

 # Integrative Pathway Mapping

-This repository contains the python modules and scripts for integrative pathway mapping.
+This repository contains the python modules, scripts, and examples for integrative pathway mapping.

-Directories and Files to be added:
-    Examples/
-        gly/
-        gulonate/
-        ser/
-        kdo/
-        kdo_ser/

-    And each directory in Examples contains:
-        Datafiles/
-        Output/
-        run_<pathway>.py
-        <pathway>.ipynb

 # Information